aryan1107/worldle/README.md

 # WOR**L**DLE

-Play this geographical wordle here: https://worldle.teuteuf.fr !
+Play this geographical wordle here:  !

 ## Contributions & PR

-Even if there are many more users than I could ever imagine on Worldle, it was originally a small pet project that I started in order to  practice code and have fun.
+Even if there is much more users that I could ever imagine on Worldle, it was originally a small pet project that I started in order to  practice code and have fun.

 So, I prefer to continue to manage it personally and do all the design and the code by myself.  :)